swaptacular/swpt-k8s-config/README.md

 ****************************************************************
 ```

-Then you can install a simple Git server to your Kubernetes cluster:
+Then you can install a simple Git server in your Kubernetes cluster:

 ``` console
 $ kubectl apply -k .